Ningbo Sanxing Smart Electric: Connecting around 1 million smart meters in the Nordics

 In a new strategic project that got underway during Q4 2020, a leading Scandinavian energy supplier has selected Sanxing as prime contractor for delivery of meters, head-end system, communications and system integration.

 Telenor Connexion is providing communication services that connects smart meters to the central application.
+A real world example of IoT in the electrical power industry.

 Sweden is a large country with the bulk of its population concentrated in a few coastal cities.
 Outside of these areas, the population is much more dispersed.